 Keeping children safe is a top priority for parents.
 Gates on the stairs, plugs in the outlets, locks on the cabinets, and cleaning products up high are just a few examples of childproofing “to do’s” parents worry about from the minute they bring baby home.
-From rolling over to crawling and pulling up to walking, parents spend the next several years striving for a balance between letting a toddler explore his environment and keeping him safe from harm.
+From rolling over to crawling and pulling up to walking, parents spend the next several years striving for a balance between letting a toddler explore their environment and keeping them safe from harm.

 Why childproofing your home for a toddler is important